Coalgebraic $K$-theory: Introduction

 Coalgebras, the dual to rings and algebras, appear throughout algebraic topology.
-For instance, the Landweber exactness theorem recognizes complex oriented homologies as certain comodules over a coalgebra determined by the complex bordism spectrum $MU$ \cite{Landweber}.
-Similarly, the Milnor--Moore theorem identifies the Hopf algebra structures between the rational homology and the universal enveloping algebra of the rational homotopy groups of a loop space \cite{MilnorMoore}.
+For instance, the Landweber exactness theorem implies that complex oriented homologies admit natural comodule structures over a coalgebra determined by the complex bordism spectrum $MU$ \cite{Landweber}.
+Similarly, by the Milnor--Moore theorem, the rational homology of a based loop space and the universal enveloping algebra of its rational homotopy Lie algebra are isomorphic as Hopf algebras \cite{MilnorMoore}.
 Further, many famous dualities in topology capture interplay between algebraic and coalgebraic structures.

 In the setting of trace theories, such interesting dualities arise.
 For coalgebras over a field $k$ there is a theory of coHochschild homology (coHH), dual to Hochschild homology, due to Doi \cite{Doi}.
 Hess and Shipley extended the definition of coHH into the topological setting, and defined topological coHochschild homology, $\coTHH(C)$, for any coalgebraic spectrum $C$ \cite{HScothh}, see also \cite{cothhstring, dualitySW}.
 Dualities between algebras and coalgebras lead to relationships between $\THH$ and $\coTHH$, providing new approaches to the computation of $\THH$.
-For example, Hess--Shipley showed that given some conditions on a connected space $X$, there is an equivalence viewing $\SI X$ as a coalgebra spectrum via the diagonal $X\to X\times X$ \cite{HScothh}.
+For example, Hess--Shipley showed that given some conditions on a connected space $X$, there is an equivalence when viewing the suspension spectrum $\SI X$ as a coalgebra spectrum via the diagonal $X\to X\times X$ \cite{HScothh}.
 This provides a new model for the free loop space $\mathscr{L}X$ of $X$.
 Using a dual version of the B\"okstedt spectral sequence on $\coTHH$ \cite{toolscothh}, the first author, together with Bohmann and Shipley provided new computations of the homologies of $\mathscr{L}X$ \cite{cothhstring} that were less accessible using classical $\THH$.
 The second author with Bay{\i}nd{\i}r established in \cite{dualitySW} another duality comparison between the coTHH of a coalgebra spectrum $C$ and the THH of the Spanier--Whitehead dual of $C$.

 As these dualities give new insights on $\THH$, this naturally leads to the question: is there an analogue of algebraic $K$-theory for coalgebras?
 Such a theory could lead to new insights on the usual algebraic $K$-theory of rings via duality.
 To address this question, together with Klanderman, the second author introduced the \textit{coalgebraic} $K$-theory $K^c(C)$ of a coalgebra $C$ over a field $k$ in \cite{cotrace}.
 This $K$-theory is defined as the algebraic $K$-theory of the exact category of finitely cogenerated and injective comodules over $C$ (see also \cref{section: intro of K^c and G^c} below).
 The linear dual $C^*=\Hom_k(C, k)$ is naturally a $k$-algebra, and in this paper, we establish a comparison between the algebraic $K$-theory of the algebra $C^*$ and the coalgebraic $K$-theory $K^c(C)$.